 Network Operations Subcommittee (NOS)

 A longtime reference for cable operators, referenced by FCC §76.601 and FCC §76.605, NCTA Recommended Practices for Measurements on Cable Television Systems is now under the auspices of SCTE and is in its fourth edition.
-SCTE Measurement Recommended Practices for Cable Systems, Fourth Edition is available here.
+SCTE Measurement Recommended Practices for Cable Systems, Fifth Edition is available here.

 1 – Test Measurements